Stellar Space Party March 7

 Will Campers have time to play in the Museum?

 We will have plenty of time to play inside the Museum.
-In the event of inclement weather, we will spend more time inside, while on beautiful days we will utilize our outdoor workshop more.
+In the event of inclement weather, we will spend more time inside, while on beautiful days we will utilize our outdoor space more.

 Who will facilitate Tinkering Camp?